TehGM/tehgm.github.io/content/blog/other/x4-foundations-recommended-mods.md

 ### Better Kill Credit
 {{<admonition abstract "Obsolete Mod">}}
-**Why Obsolete**: I've heard a number of mentions of this mod not working anymore for a long long time already.
+**Why Obsolete**: I've heard a number of mentions of this mod not working anymore for a long long time now.
 It also does conflict with some other mods that affect kill credits.

 ***Still use if***: It works for you.
 I admit I haven't tested if it still works.
 {{</admonition>}}

-In vanilla X4, we get a "thank you" payment for killing pirates and other enemies next to NPC stations only if we personally killed them.
+In vanilla X4 we get a "thank you" payment for killing pirates and other enemies next to NPC stations only if we personally killed them.
 This mod changes it so that kills made by other ships in player faction also count.

 Author: Mysterial